Manau (dance)

 Male dancers hold a traditional Kachin sword called a n'htu during the dance.

 History

 According to legend, Jingpo people came down from the mountain, Majoi Shingra, to Hkranghku Majoi.
 Before then, they didn't celebrate Manaus.
-Between AD.300 and 400, Jawa Rumja (Tingli yaw), the son of Pawng Yawng, married a Lamu madai girl.
+Between AD.
+300 and 400, Jawa Rumja (Tingli yaw), the son of Pawng Yawng, married a Lamu madai girl.
 After that, Lamu madai led the first Manau.

+Jinghpaw dominance within the Kachin Independence Organisation (KIO) has contributed to growing tensions among the broader Kachin ethnic coalition, as seen during the 2025 Manau festival—a major cultural event celebrating Kachin State Day.
+Several non-Jinghpaw groups, including the Lacid, Lhaovo, Lisu, Rawang, and Zaiwa, objected to the use of "Jinghpaw" in the festival's title, arguing that it excluded other Kachin subgroups.
+They called for the name to be changed from Jinghpaw Mungdaw Nhtoi to the more inclusive Kachin Mungdaw Nhtoi.
+The dispute led to the festival’s temporary cancellation and, although it was eventually held, attendance was sparse and tensions remained unresolved.
+These divisions reflect deeper grievances, particularly among the Lisu, who have accused the KIO of marginalization and have increasingly aligned with pro-Tatmadaw forces.
+Such intra-ethnic disputes undermine the unity of the Kachin movement and pose strategic challenges to the KIO’s leadership in the broader struggle for autonomy.

 Myitkyina Manau

 One of the largest Manau dances is held in Myitkyina.
 Traditionally it is held in January, each year, but conflict in the region has meant that the manau is only held occasionally.
 The Myitkyina Manau is currently managed by the Burmese government, a situation that has led to boycotts of the event by many Kachins.